 Whenever you authorise a lender to request a copy of your credit report, the inquiry is listed in your report by the credit reporting agencies.
 If you end up registering too many queries in a short while, it can affect your credit score negatively.

 Note that some lenders may offer a car loan pre-approval without a credit check, especially if you apply online.
 Unfortunately, this doesn't accurately present your financial situation, and, as a result, the pre-approved loan amount may differ significantly from the sum that's finally approved.

 What are the pros and cons of pre-approved car loans

 Getting pre-approved for a car loan is optional.
 You could choose to skip this step and directly apply for a car loan.
 It could help to understand the potential benefits of a pre-approved car loan to make an informed choice.

 Some of the advantages include:

-- It can help with negotiations with car dealers as you don't need to depend on them for financing options
+- It may help with negotiations with car dealers as you don't need to depend on them for financing options.

 At the same time, there are these disadvantages to consider: